Austin to New Orleans drive time is around nine hours straight, but why would you want to go direct when there are so many cool stop offs on the way?

 Lake Charles is also where you’ll find the biggest collection of Mardi Gras costumes, in the world.
 It’s also a great place for a swamp tour, complete with plenty of alligators.
 If you want to see a huge concentration of them, in their natural habitat, check out the Pintail Wildlife Drive.
 I saw 27 in three miles.

-Downtown you’ll find some cool bars and restaurants (drink at the Luna Grill), and the Charpentier Historic District is a work of architecture to drive around.
+There are lots of cool things to do in Lake Charles – downtown you’ll find some cool bars and restaurants (drink at the Luna Grill), and the Charpentier Historic District is a work of architecture to drive around.
 Pick your favourite house and you can keep it.
 Maybe.
 Not.

 Right, let’s stop fantasising and crack on with our New Orleans road trip shall we?